-2 The fees are the annual fee.
+&lt;sup>1 The fees are the annual fee.

-3 The fees in this table for one-year full-time courses are the fees for the course for part-time students studying for the same qualification.
+&lt;sup>2 The fees in this table for one-year full-time courses are the fees for the course for part-time students studying for the same qualification.
 The fee payable in each of two part-time years is half the full-time fee chargeable in the year of entry.

-4 The fee paid by Home students on the M.Phil. in Architecture and Urban Design is normally the rate paid during their first degree (and 50% that rate in Year 2).
+&lt;sup>3 The fee paid by Home students on the M.Phil. in Architecture and Urban Design is normally the rate paid during their first degree (and 50% of that rate plus an inflationary increase in Year 2).